Attachmate Worldwide | Contact Us | NetIQ.com

-Reflection for Secure IT Windows Client version 6.1
+Reflection for Secure IT Windows Client version 7.2 or higher

 Reflection for IBM version 14.x